axibase/atsd-api-r/forecast_and_save_series_example.md

 # fit best ARIMA model with auto.arima function from "forecast" package
 arima_model <- auto.arima(training_set)

-# to use other prediction models we need to convert zoo object to ts object
+# to use other forecast models we need to convert zoo object to ts object
 # 'frequency' parameter is number of measurements per day
 training_ts <- ts(coredata(training_set), frequency = 6 * 24)